The Health Care System Cost Americans around 3 Trillion Dollars in 2014 and is Growing Every Year. Is ObamaCare Enough?

 - One trained medical billing advocate says that over 90 percent of the medical bills that she has audited contain “gross overcharges”.

-- It is not uncommon for insurance companies to get hospitals to knock their bills down by up to 95 percent, but if you are uninsured or you don’t know how the system works then you are out of luck.
+- It is not uncommon for insurance companies to get hospitals and laboratory test providers, to reduce their bills by up to 95 percent, but if you are uninsured, or you don’t know how the system works, then you will be billed the full amount.

-- Want more facts about uninsured Americans?
-Learn more about uninsured Americans from the Kaiser Family Foundation (one of the best resources on health care reform) and how ObamaCare helps.
+- If you want more facts about uninsured Americans, learn more about uninsured Americans from the Kaiser Family Foundation (one of the best resources on health care reform) and how ObamaCare helps.

 Resources: 1. http://www.washingtonpost.com/blogs/wonkblog/wp/2013/03/26/21-graphs-that-show-americas-health-care-prices-are-ludicrous/ 2. http://www.forbes.com/sites/danmunro/2013/02/11/healthcares-pricing-cabal/ 3. http://www.foxbusiness.com/on-air/willis-report/blog/2013/02/25/why-health-care-costs-are-so-out-control 4. http://theeconomiccollapseblog.com/archives/50-signs-that-the-u-s-health-care-system-is-a-gigantic-money-making-scam-that-is-about-to-collapse 5. www.justfacts.com/healthcare.asp 6. healthcare.gov 7.
 TIME: Why Medical Bills Are Killing Us 8. http://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/NationalHealthExpendData/downloads/proj2009.pdf